jmontp/prosthetic_adaptation/rtplot/README.md

 # Todo

 * Rename 'server' and 'client' to 'subscriber' and 'publisher' to better indicate the communication pattern.
-* Create command line arguments for server to pass in ip of publisher so people don't need to modify file directly.
-* Create command line arguments for changing the window width.
-* Have the plot persist when creating a new format (minor quality of life).
 * Make the x-axis represent time.
 * Have a way to store entire datasets directly from the plotter (e.g. button of some sort).
-* Add performance vs trace and array size surface.
+* Add performance vs number of traces and array size surface.
+Include performance by varying yrange and other terms.